Aboriginal and Torres Strait Islander viewers are warned that the following may contain images and voices of deceased persons.

 Each listing is given in alphabetical order, using the following format - Surname, Title [if applicable], First Name[s].
 A brief indication of area[s] and achievement[s] is provided.

-This link gives access to a similar listing of Famous World Figures.
+This link gives access to similar information about Famous World Figures.

 |Banks, Sir Joseph||Naturalist, explorer|